ALL YOU NEED TO KNOW ABOUT TRAVEL TO SOUTHERN AND EAST AFRICA:

 - Is Africa safe?

 With news of blood diamonds, coups, pirates, dictatorships and revolutions, many fear Africa may be violent and crime-ridden.
 The truth is that there are pockets of unrest, mostly in North and West Africa, but all of the countries that we visit are peaceful and pleasant.
 When you travel with Timeless Africa Safaris, you will be accompanied by your driver, guide or city representative at most times.
 Even so, it is always wise to take precautions when travelling.
-All hotel rooms have secure locks and safes.
-For air and train travel, we advise that your bag be securely locked.
+Credit cards are widely accepted and ATMs can be readily accessed, so you can avoid carrying a lot of cash.
+All hotel rooms have secure locks and safes, nonetheless we suggest leaving flashy jewellery at home.
+For air travel, we advise that your bag be securely locked and that you do not leave any valuables in your luggage.
 A useful travel tip is to carry a photocopy of your documentation: passport, visa and tickets, in a separate bag.

 - Why travel with Timeless Africa Safaris?

-We are a small, boutique company offering unparalleled expertise, ease and attention-to-detail:
+We are a small, boutique company offering unparalleled expertise, and attention-to-detail:

 - Whilst we love luxury, we are not bound to it at the expense of “experience”.
 We believe that striking a balance between culture and luxury is key.

-- We are experts on Southern and East Africa, based in Cape Town and having spent 15 years in the travel industry here.
+- We are experts on Southern and East Africa, based in Cape Town with over 17 years track record in the travel industry.

-- We also understand that people are different and we design itineraries accordingly.
-Every holiday is unique and individually tailored to our clients’ interests and needs.
+- As bespoke specialists, every holiday is unique and individually tailored to our clients’ interests and needs.

 - We guarantee an intimate knowledge of the accommodation and activities in our portfolio.
-We personally visit all the hotels and locations we recommend and can provide you with first-hand information and opinions on them and all the surrounding activities.
+We personally visit all the hotels and locations we recommend and can provide you with first-hand suggestions on the surrounding activities.

 - Our team has travelled extensively throughout Africa and we have a well-trusted network of contacts.

 - We personally answer all phone calls (during office working hours).
-All our clients also receive our personal mobile numbers, which they are welcome to use outside working hours.
+Our guests also receive our personal mobile numbers, which they are welcome to use outside working hours for urgent queries.